armbian/documentation/docs/Developer-Guide_Extensions-List.md

 ## jethub-burn

-Adds JetHub device flashing support to the build.
+Automatically converts the Armbian `.img` into a JetHub burn image after the main build.

 ---